General Registration Information

 - SCPP Privacy Policies

 The effective date of that insurance must be from the date that employment begins as a Conditional Practising or Practising member and remain effective for the balance of the membership year (July 1 to June 30).
+Your Practicing membership will expire on the end date of your malpractice insurance if it is before July 1, 2019.

 Where to Buy